Haidra-Org/hordelib/docs/comfyui-bridge.md

 - `text_encoder_initial_device`: load text encoders on CPU first.
 - `comfy.lora.calculate_weight`: repair malformed "diff" patch tuples.
 - `IsChangedCache.get`: prompt-change logging.
+- `comfy.samplers.ksampler`: bound the adaptive sampler (below).

 ComfyUI's native `force_full_load=` parameter cannot replace the first two: comfy's internal call sites would never pass horde's policy.
 Each patch stores its original, supports temporary-state swaps, and is guarded by `assert_force_load_class_names_exist` plus the signature pins in `tests/test_comfy_contract_drift.py`.

+## The bounded adaptive sampler

+`dpm_adaptive` is the one sampler whose iteration count is chosen by the solver rather than by the schedule: `DPMSolver.dpm_solver_adaptive` is a `while` loop under a PID step-size controller, and the nominal steps only set the sigma range it integrates over.
+On some model and payload combinations the controller never reaches its tolerance and the loop does not terminate, while the sample is already essentially converged.

+`hordelib/execution/adaptive_sampler_bound.py` bounds it at `ADAPTIVE_ITERATION_BUDGET_MULTIPLIER` (1.25) times the nominal step count and delivers the best-effort sample.
+Iterations past the schedule are tolerance polish with approximately no marginal quality, so a looser bound pays multiples of the advertised GPU cost for nothing.

+The seam is `comfy.samplers.ksampler` rather than `sample_dpm_adaptive`, because the factory is where the sampler function is built as a closure over the full `sigmas` tensor; the replacement reads `len(sigmas) - 1` from its own arguments, so no state has to be threaded through globals or context.
+Below the bound nothing is reimplemented: the replacement constructs the stock `DPMSolver`, runs the stock `dpm_solver_adaptive`, and only chains a check onto the solver's info callback, which unwinds the loop with the working `x` at the bound.

+A truncated run is recorded as a `SamplerTruncation` (sampler, nominal steps, iterations, the multiplier, `capped`).
+The record is scoped to one backend `run_pipeline` call, rides `OutputArtifact.metadata`, and lands on `ResultingImageReturn.sampler_truncation` for the consumer to disclose. `faults` is a fixed enum schema and cannot express the counts, which is why the record has its own typed field.
+The disaggregated `sample_stage` returns raw latent bytes and so does not currently carry the record across the lane split.

 ## Custom nodes: classic and V3